Siimas/Siimas/README.md

 Computer Engineer
 ---------

-I have recently completed my degree in computer science and have amassed a year of valuable experience at a small yet dynamic company.
-Working alongside highly skilled professionals, I have had the privilege of honing both my personal and technical proficiencies.
-My fervent passion for coding is fueled by a genuine love for tackling intricate challenges.
-More recently, my intrigue has shifted towards the captivating realm of Blockchain technology and web3.
-This newfound fascination has led me to engage in intensive studies and the development of projects aimed at refining these skills.
-As a highly self-directed individual, I derive satisfaction from crafting optimal solutions.
-Nevertheless, I am also a firm believer in collaboration and willingly seek assistance when the need arises, rejoicing in the collective triumph of a superior solution.
-Endowed with a spirit of kindness, I am steadfastly dedicated to extending assistance to those in need.
-My door is always open for anyone requiring support, reflecting my commitment to fostering a collaborative and uplifting environment.
+I am a dedicated computer science professional with a robust foundation in both personal and technical proficiencies.
+Specializing in backend development, I have accumulated valuable experience at a small yet dynamic company alongside highly skilled professionals, honing my skills and passion for coding.
+I am adept at tackling intricate challenges specific to backend systems and thrive in collaborative environments.

+My approach involves self-directed problem-solving, and I value collaboration, rejoicing in the collective triumph of finding superior solutions.
+Committed to fostering a collaborative and uplifting environment, my door is always open for anyone requiring support.
+I am enthusiastic about continuous learning in the ever-evolving field of computer science, particularly in the realm of backend technologies.

+Feel free to explore my repositories to discover the diverse projects I've undertaken, showcasing my commitment to delivering optimal solutions.
+I'd love to connect and collaborate.
+Let's build something amazing together!

 * 🌍  I'm based in Portugal
 * ✉️  You can contact me at [simaomarques20@gmail.com](mailto:simaomarques20@gmail.com)